About me

 Training, qualifications & experience

-Over the years I continued to have different roles within SEDA (SWEDA) including being a Support Worker, working individually with clients whose lives are affected by eating disorders be they carers, family members or sufferers.
-I have experience of being a Deputy Clinical Lead, offering training, Co- facilitating groups and workshops.
+Over the years I have had a variety of different therapeutic roles, including being a Support Worker, working individually with clients whose lives are affected by eating disorders be they carers, family members or sufferers.
+I have experience of being a Deputy Clinical Lead, offering training, Co- facilitating groups and workshops around the impact of eating disorders on individuals and their loved ones, as well as managing a small team of therapists, working along side the NHS.

 My experience includes working with people on Twelve Step programs, addictions, as well as for the Bristol Crisis Line for Women.